RussOakham/Immortal-Fitness-Collective/README.md

 ##### Stripe

-To fine your Stripe keys, login to your Stripe account and under 'Developers' tab look for 'Publishable Key' and 'Secret Key' - these will be 'STRIPE_PUBLIC_KEY' and 'STRIPE_SECRET_KEY' respectively.
+To find your Stripe keys, login to your Stripe account and under 'Developers' tab look for 'Publishable Key' and 'Secret Key' - these will be 'STRIPE_PUBLIC_KEY' and 'STRIPE_SECRET_KEY' respectively.

 The webhook secret key 'STRIPE_WH_SECRET' can be found under 'Webhooks' once you have created an endpoint, which should be set to receive all events and match this url structure.